 Either way, drywall art is a great way to personalize your home today!

-Randy Piccoli is the Sales Manager at Jerry’s Roofing & Siding and has been in working in the home improvement industry for quite some time.
-With that said, Randy knows a little something about what is in demand in the home improvement field.
+Randy Piccoli is the Sales Manager at Jerry’s Roofing & Siding and has been in working in the home improvement industry for quite some time and knows a little something about what is in demand in the home improvement field.
 He chooses to spend some of his spare time writing guest blog posts for home improvement blogs like us.